School Funding Formula: the New Proposals

 Some constituents have asked me why the government is cutting education, but it isn’t.
 Health and education have been the most protected budgets since we inherited a public finance overspend of over £150 billion a year.
 The Government has protected the core schools budget in real terms since 2010, and this year over £40 billion is being spent on schools in this country.
 Any suggestion that we have ever spent MORE on schools is simply wrong.

 Over time counties like ours will get more, and metropolitan areas relatively less.
-But that has to be done gradually, and there is no new money to make it easier – constituents will know the pressures on other areas (whether health, social care, or welfare) while we try to get back to living within our means.
+But that has to be done gradually, and constituents will know the pressures on other areas (whether health, social care, or welfare) while we try to get back to living within our means.